tsunami643/blog/_posts/2024-09-03-ti13-team-guide.md

 3-0.
 Nouns at TI.
 Cinema.

 And yes, this does mean that there is no Arteezy at this TI.
 His attendance streak from TI4 has finally been broken.
-Had he qualified, he'd have the most TI attendances of any player after Fly and Puppey.
+Had he qualified, he'd have the most TI appearances of any player after Fly and Puppey.

 **What would success look like?** Honestly, them getting top 8 last year *was* a success in my book.
 Their LAN results last year were equally as middling, so I could see it happening again.